-WordPress is the top ranking Content Management System (CMS) in the world today and powers an impressive 25% of the web (and growing).
+WordPress is the top ranking Content Management System (CMS) in the world today and powers an impressive 45% of the web (and growing).
 60% of all websites with a Content Management System (CMS) are built on WordPress.
 The stats demonstrate the dominance of WordPress speaks for themselves.
-Stats are as of 2016.
 WordPress is trusted by top enterprise companies such as:

 So What’s Next?

 Install WordPress with a Premium Theme or better still, hire a skilled designer to help you get it right and avoid a huge initial learning curve.
 The time you save is well worth your investment and gives you the opportunity to focus on the basics of building your business instead of spinning your wheels trying to figure out the geeky stuff to get a good looking, effective website launched.